Bronze Age Boat

 The world's oldest known seagoing boat

-This wooden, prehistoric boat, discovered in September 1992, is thought to be some 3,000 years old.
+This prehistoric wooden boat, discovered in September 1992, is thought to be some 3,500 years old.
 The boat's excavation was an internationally important archaeological discovery.
-After seven years of research and conservation, the Dover Boat came back to Dover and is now proudly on display at the Dover Museum and Bronze Age Boat Gallery.
+After seven years of research and conservation, the Dover Boat came back to Dover and is now proudly on display at Dover Museum and Bronze Age Boat Gallery.

 The discovery, excavation and preservation of the Dover Bronze Age Boat has been internationally praised.
 In December 2000, the Bronze Age Boat was awarded the British Archaeological Awards ICI Award 2000 in recognition of its contribution to archaeological knowledge.